justinwon777/HumanCompanions/README.md

 ## Features

 - Knight and archer companions
-- Find them in villages or their houses in the wild
+- Find them in the wild, probably by their house
 - Give them food to have them join you
 - Will fight for you and can carry items